 - Uses their body, muzzle, or teeth on humans to move them, herd them, or control their movements.

 - Steals food off human’s plate, hands, or off counters surfaces.

 - Tries to control people and his immediate environment by excessive whining, growling, snarling, snapping or biting.

 - Uses demanding, pushy, or obnoxious behaviours to get his way.

-- Marks his territory outside and inside the house using urine or feces.
+- Marks his territory outside and inside the house using urine or faeces.

 - Domination of humans and dogs by mounting them.

-Tomorrow, in part 2 of this article, I will be discussing how these behaviours were created by humans, how to fix the behaviours, and how to prevent these behaviours from ever happening.
+Tomorrow, in part 2 of this article, I will be discussing how humans created these behaviours, how to fix the behaviours, and how to prevent these behaviours from ever happening.
 As always, we welcome your comments, questions, and stories regarding this topic.
-When we share our stories we may well be helping someone who is struggling with their Snow Dog.
+When we share our stories, we may well be helping someone struggling with their Snow Dog.
 Helping all Snow Dogs … one owner at a time.